- All poems must be submitted online.

 - Entries must be original, unpublished, typed poems written by the student.

 - Poems may not exceed 28 lines.

-- Poems must be submitted in a Word Doc or Pdf
+- All poems within each grade, must be submitted in 1 Word Doc or Pdf

 - Poems should be typed without illustrations and sorted by grade level.